rmp135/sql-ts/docs/README.md

 ```

-Allowing for example, `LogEntity.LogLevel = LogLevel.Warning` which when persisted to the database will use the underlying ID as the value, keeping referential constraint intact.
+Allowing for example, `log.LogLevel = LogLevel.Warning` which when persisted to the database will use the underlying ID as the value, keeping referential constraint intact.

 ## Comments